 Deliver the gift of books to schools and individual children.
 Be instrumental in instilling a love for reading and education among young children.
 Enjoy a unique and fulfilling combination of service and regional discovery.
 You will assist in various regional literacy projects with disadvantaged children and youth, and experience first-hand both the physical and economic world in which our students live-- from a sugar cane harvest or a banana plantation to a backyard corn patch.

 Holiday Fiesta for Children

 Each year Project Amigo and local community volunteers provide a new set of clothing and shoes for 300 children, often the first “store-bought” shoes and clothing a child has ever received.
 Fiesta Week volunteers sort and wrap the new clothing, shoes, and toys, then distribute them to the children.
 Volunteers and children enjoy a traditional Mexican Fiesta complete with pozole, piñatas, games, dancing and fun!

-Under the direction of a Instructor (Teaching English to Speakers of Other Languages), you will spend a portion of your day as tutor to one of our scholarship students, and the remainder in cultural immersion, service, and free-time activities with the other volunteer tutors and students.
+Under the direction of a qualified facilitator, you will spend a portion of your day as tutor to one of our scholarship students, and the remainder in cultural immersion, service, and free-time activities with the other volunteer tutors and students.
 No prior English teaching experience needed.

 Youth Work Weeks

 Youth work weeks give young people the opportunity to provide hands-on humanitarian service and make friends with Project Amigo students.
 The week focuses on preventive dental health programs in areas where tooth decay and tooth loss is prevalent in the population; and distributing books and clothing in poor rural schools.
 Youth will work with Project Amigo’s scholars to take children on the annual outing to Colima’s Sea Turtle Preserve or a day at the beach.